sanchadr002/Project-2/README.md

 ---User Story

-As a user, I want to...
+As a user, I want to...<br/>
--view Magic: The Gathering (MTG) cards in the standard format -sort cards by normal MTG metrics (mana cost, card type, etc.)
+-view Magic: The Gathering (MTG) cards in the standard format<br/>
+-sort cards by normal MTG metrics (mana cost, card type, etc.)<br/>
--create decks with standard-legal cards
+-create decks with standard-legal cards<br/>
--edit those decks
+-edit those decks<br/>
--delete decks
+-delete decks<br/>
--add comments to specific cards in the deck
+-add comments to specific cards in the deck<br/>
--have a page displaying my three favorite cards in the standard format -add comments to decks as a whole
+-have a page displaying my three favorite cards in the standard format<br/>
+-add comments to decks as a whole<br/>

 ---Wireframes